evoila/osb-backup-manager/osb-backup-manager/src/main/documentation/evoila-osb-backup-manager.md

 ### Swagger

 The route for the Swagger generated json is `/v2/api-docs`.
-A downloaded json can be found in the swagger folder.
+A downloaded version exists within the [swagger.json](./swagger.json).
+The documentation can be viewed with the [Swagger Editor](https://editor.swagger.io/).